Cryst4L/MinUI/README.md

 MinUI is a minimalist X11 GUI toolkit implemented in C++98.
 It aims to be easy to use, lightweight and have no dependencies but "pthread".
-It also aims to propose an original approach to GUI design.
+MinUI also aims to propose an original approach to GUI design.

 <p align="center">
   <img src="https://github.com/Cryst4L/MinUI/blob/master/demo.gif"/>